peterling7710/BCHPowerHours/README.md

 A list of power hour dates, as well as a small blurb on each project you will be working on is maintained on this readme.

-* June 21: Using fundamental python skills, students will be able to create a simple bank account manager
+* **June 21**: Using fundamental python skills, students will be able to create a simple bank account manager

-* July 9: Parse and analyze data to discover information using popular modules like Pandas.
+* **July 9**: Parse and analyze data to discover information using popular modules like Pandas.
 Export a data report based on a set of requirements.

-* August 14: Advanced data analysis with Pandas.
+* **August 14**: Advanced data analysis with Pandas.
 Students will be aggregating, merging and visualizing data from multiple sources to complete this task.